Multi-Agent Corridor Generating Algorithm

 Multi-agent Pathfinding (MAPF) is the problem of finding a set of non-colliding paths for a group of agents to their goal locations~\cite{stern2019mapf}.
 Instances of MAPF exist in robotics~\cite{bartak2019multi}, automated warehouses~\cite{wurman2008coordinating,salzman2020research}, digital entertainment~\cite{ma2017feasibility} and many more~\cite{morris2016planning}.
-The algorithms that solve MAPF might be optimal or suboptimal.
-Optimal algorithms find a solution with the best possible cost, whereas suboptimal algorithms do not have such a guarantee.
-The algorithms can be also complete and incomplete.
-Complete algorithms are guaranteed to find any feasible solution without any promises on the quality of such solution.
-An incomplete MAPF algorithm is also suboptimal by the definition.
-The popular examples for complete and optimal algorithms are CBS~\cite{CBS_2015}, ICTS~\cite{sharon2013increasing}, LaCAM$^*$~\cite{okumura2023improving}; for complete and suboptimal algorithms: Push \& Swap (PS)~\cite{luna2011push}, Push \& Rotate (PR)~\cite{de2013push}, LaCAM~\cite{okumura2023lacam}; and for incomplete algorithms: PrP~\cite{prp_2015}, PIBT~\cite{okumura2022priority}, and LNS2~\cite{li2022mapf}.
-It was previously shown, that most of these algorithms struggle in instances with many agents and many obstacles~\cite{okumura2023lacam}.

-Single-Agent Corridor Generating (SACG)~\cite{arseni2024corr} is a different problem where an agent, denoted as the \emph{main agent}, needs to arrive at its goal and it is allowed to move other agents out of its way.
-SACG differs from MAPF by the fact that in SACG, we consider only the goal of a single agent, whereas in MAPF, all agents have goals.
-SACG also differs from the single-agent pathfinding problem, in that it permits operating other agents.
-The movement and collision constraints in SACG are identical to MAPF.
-To solve SACG, the complete solver was previously proposed --- Corridor Generating Algorithm (CGA)~\cite{arseni2024corr}.
+Many MAPF algorithms have been proposed in the past decade~\cite{felner2017search,li2021anytime,okumura2023lacam}.
+Some MAPF algorithms are \emph{complete} in the sense that they are guaranteed to return a solution if one exists, and some are also \emph{optimal}, i.e., they are guaranteed to have the lowest cost according to some cost function.